Unbounded dynamics for three dimensional vector fields: The general theorem:

 Having proven the existence of $\Gamma_1$ under idealized assumptions, we now do the same in the general case - i.e., we now show these assumptions can be removed by resorting to a method of approximation.
-To do so, assume the vector field $F$ does not satisfy the idealized assumptions - we now smoothly deform it as follows:
+To do so, assume the vector field $F$ does not satisfy the idealized assumptions.
+We first note the function $f$ is still defined, even if discontinuous around $\infty$ and $x_1$ (this follows since any initial condition on $l_1$ has to hit either $H_1$ or $H_-$ in finite time).
+We now smoothly deform it as follows:

-\begin{itemize} \item We smoothly deform the flow generated by $F$ in some small neighborhood of $x_1$ (if necessary) by smoothly deforming the Jacobian matrix of $x_1$, $J_1$, s.t. it has no imaginary eigenvalues, and $f$ is continuous around $x_1$. \item We now use the assumption that the Poincare Index of $F$ at $\infty$ is $d$ (where $d\in\{0,\pm1\}$).
-Using Hopf's Theorem we smoothly deform the dynamics of $F$ around $\infty$ s.t. $\infty$ becomes a smooth fixed point of Poincare Index $-d$.
-In particular, we smoothly deform $F$ around $\infty$ s.t. $f$ becomes continuous around $\infty$ and satisfies $\lim_{s\to\infty}f(s)=\infty$ - see the illustration in Fig.\ref{cone}. \end{itemize}
+\begin{itemize} \item We smoothly deform the flow generated by $F$ in some small neighborhood of $x_1$ (if necessary) by smoothly deforming the Jacobian matrix of $x_1$, $J_1$, such that it has no imaginary eigenvalues, and $f$ is continuous around $x_1$.
+Note that this does not change the Poincar\'e Index of $x_1$. \item We use the assumption that the Poincaré index of $F$ at $\infty$ is $d$ (where $d\in\{0,\pm1\}$).
+We first consider only the cases where $d=0,1$.
+To begin, sing Hopf's Theorem we homotopically deform the dynamics of $F$ on some arbitrarily small neighborhood $N$ of $\infty$ such that $\infty$ becomes a smooth fixed point of Poincaré index $-d$.
+This allows us to deform $F$ in some arbitrarily small neighborhood of $\infty$ to ensure the following: